scp756-221/course-site/docs/a4/page.md

 |gcp.mak | (optional) instantiated makefile for setup of a GCP GKE cluster |
 |mk.mak | (optional) instantiated makefile for setup of a Minikube cluster.
 Will not work in tools container |

-**Note that the exercise is organized as a collection of templates (files with ``-tpl`` suffix) that require instantiation.
+**Note that the assignment is organized as a collection of templates (files with ``-tpl`` suffix) that require instantiation.
 Do not fill in/use the ``-tpl`` files directly since you run the risk of leaking sensitive information should they be pushed (inadvertently or otherwise) to Github etc. (The ``.gitignore`` are setup to exclude your instantiated files.)**

-## 2. Creating and controlling clusters
+## 2. Creating and Controlling your Cluster

 You create a cluster with a command specific to the vendor (AWS, Azure, or Google for clusters in the cloud or Minikube for clusters on your own machine).
-Once the cluster is created, you use common tools to control all the clusters: ``kubectl``, `k9s`, and `make`.
+Once a cluster is created, you use operate the cluster using the Kubernetes-API-based tools: ``kubectl``, `k9s`, and `make`.

 In the same fashion, ``istioctl`` operates on the service mesh for a cluster, irrespective of how the cluster came to be.

-### 2.1 Commands for controlling a cluster
+### 2.1 The Kubernetes toolset

 You will use `kubeconfig`, `k9s`, and `make` to control your clusters.

-#### 2.1.1 kubeconfig
+#### 2.1.1 `kubectl` and kubeconfig

 ``kubectl`` operates from a so-called kubeconfig file which contains the definitions of clusters and contexts.
 There is no file with such a name.
 Rather, the file is ``~/.kube/config`` which holds the clusters and contexts set up.

 Examine your kubeconfig file now.

 One obvious but subtle point about kubeconfig is that its content (each entry being a context comprising a cluster and a set of credential) exists independently of the resources that it refers to.
-The makefiles for the course's set of exercises tries to keep the two in sync: when a new cluster is created, a corresponding entry is added to the kubeconfig.
+The makefiles for the course's set of assignments tries to keep the two in sync: when a new cluster is created, a corresponding entry is added to the kubeconfig.
 And similarly when you delete a cluster (its kubeconfig entry is removed).
 But it is possible for the two to diverge.
 For example, if you create a cluster via the makefile/command-line and use the cloud provider's web portal to delete this same cluster.

 There is an included `allclouds.mak` to fetch the status across all your environments: